leonlin1502-coder/master-thesis/README.md

 This repository contains the PDF of my master thesis and the code used in the numerical experiment.

-The notebook `master_thesis_code.ipynb` provides the numerical implementation for Subsection 3.1.1 (Numerical Justification) of my master thesis (`master_thesis.pdf`).
+The file `master_thesis_code.ipynb` provides the numerical implementation for Subsection 3.1.1 (Numerical Justification) of my master thesis (`master_thesis.pdf`).
 The core algorithm implemented in the code is proposed in Chapter 3 of the thesis.

 ## Contents